veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 ## Report Release Note

 Under "Report Release Note", you can download a JSON template file for release notes.
 You can use it for creating your release notes with the purpose of communicating changes to your end users.
-Upload it in Manage File and connect it to the report in Manage Report.
+After modifying the template, ipload it in [the "Manage Files" tab](manage-files.md)  and connect it to the report in [the "Manage Reports" tab](manage-reports.md).